-Dental Implants in New York, NY
+Dental Implants in Midtown Manhattan NYC

 Dental implants are considered the treatment of choice to replace failing or missing teeth.
 At Koppelman Dental, we have the education, skills, and technology to optimize the stability, functionality, and aesthetics of your dental implants.
 Dr. Koppelman received advanced training in Implants and Advanced Prosthetics at North Shore University Hospital, and he holds a Masters in the International Congress of Oral Implantology.